-- Maintaining free assets will be assisted by increasing the level of investment in equities in our portfolio of investments. - Tight control of the budget will continue, and there is a constant search for opportunities to reduce fixed and variable expenses wherever possible. - It is one of the Board's priorities to increase the level of bonuses being paid to members, but any increase in bonus rates will need to be driven by improvements in solvency.
+- Maintaining free assets will be assisted by matching the maturity of our investments with our liabilities. - Tight control of the budget will continue, and there is a constant search for opportunities to reduce fixed and variable expenses wherever possible. - It is one of the Board's priorities to maximise the level of bonuses being paid to members, but bonus rates will need to be driven by improvements in solvency.
 The main mechanism by which this could be achieved is a reasonable period of above average investment returns (over 4% a year).
 Ongoing close monitoring of investment markets takes place by both the investment managers and Board members.
-The Board is very conscious that any significant fall in the value of its equity investments would impact on the level of solvency.

-In agreement with the investment manager and the appropriate actuary, the Board has prepared an investment strategy plan for this event which involves disposal of equities at certain trigger points in the value of the equity holdings.

-- The Board will continue to ensure that policyholders' expectations are met by keeping bonus levels at the highest level possible, ensuring that all policyholders are treated fairly in the distribution of bonuses through the asset share distribution method, and efficient customer service.
+The Board is very conscious that any significant fall in the value of its equity investments would impact on the level of solvency. - In agreement with the investment manager and the appropriate actuary, the Board has prepared an investment strategy plan for this event which involves disposal of equities at certain trigger points in the value of the equity holdings. - The Board will continue to ensure that policyholders' expectations are met by keeping bonus levels at the highest level possible, ensuring that all policyholders are treated fairly in the distribution of bonuses through the asset share distribution method, and efficient customer service.
 This will be achieved also by ensuring claims are processed and paid out when due without any delay and by ensuring that members are treated with respect and consideration at all times by the staff and management. - The Society will seek to build on its relationships with the local Asian heritage members as this now forms a significant proportion of all new business.
 Staff members have built up excellent relationships with these members and a significant amount of the Society's new business is achieved through recommendations.